its-just-ui/just-ui/CONTRIBUTING.md

 2. Update documentation if needed
 3. Add/update Storybook stories
 4. Ensure your commits follow the convention
+5. Github copilot will review your PR first.
-5. Request review from maintainers
+6. Request review from maintainers